Docs Menu

 Note

-To avoid storing secrets in Kubernetes, you can migrate all secrets to a secret storage tool.
+To avoid storing secrets in single-cluster Kubernetes deployments, you can migrate all secrets to a secret storage tool.
+Deployments on multiple Kubernetes clusters don't support storing secrets in secret storage tools, such as HashiCorp Vault.

 If you remove the Ops Manager resource, the key remains stored in the secret on the Kubernetes cluster.
 If you stored the Application Database in a Persistent Volume and you create another Ops Manager resource with the same name, the Kubernetes Operator reuses the secret.
 If you create an Ops Manager resource with a different name, then Kubernetes Operator creates a new secret and Application Database, and the old secret isn't reused.